 About the Author: The late Jeff Jawer is a Tarot.com institution, well-known in the Astrology community for his lighthearted but earnest predictions.
 He began practicing Astrology nationally in 1973 and developed a reputation as the foremost expert on celebrity natal charts.
 Alongside collaborator Rick Levine, Jeff co-authored numerous astrology guides and yearly planners.
 He’s also a founding member of the Association for Astrological Networking (AFAN) and the inventor of Astro, a handheld astrological calculator.

 Jeff passed away in 2015, survived by his wife and two daughters, yet his work, wisdom, and inspiration live on.
 We’re honored to offer his words to today’s readers and astrology enthusiasts.

-Spending Habits by Zodiac Sign
+Fall Activities by Zodiac Sign

 Winter Cocktails for Every Zodiac Sign